色石(カラーストーン)の選び方

 Aquamarine

-Intelligent, calm, courageous
+Intelligent, calm, and brave

 アメジスト